spatie/laravel-binary-uuid/README.md

 #### A note on the `uuid` blueprint method

-Because we're currently not able to add new blueprint methods which can be used without overriding services, we decided to override the `uuid` behaviour which will create a `BINARY` column instead of a `CHAR(36)` column.
+Laravel currently doesn't allow adding new blueprint methods which can be used out of the box.
+Because of this, we decided to override the `uuid` behaviour which will create a `BINARY` column instead of a `CHAR(36)` column.

 There are some cases in which Laravel's generated code will also use `uuid`, but doesn't support our binary implementation.
 An example are database notifications.